elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Updated

+- Upgraded Thanos helm chart to version `12.6.2` which bumps the application version to `0.31.0`
+    - Now supports authentication via Openstack application credentials when using Swift as the object storage backend
+- Allow egress to port 53 TCP for all network policies
 - Update Trivy Operator Dashboard to improve the user experience
 - Bump sops to version `3.7.3`.
 - Update Falco rules